Travel to Thailand Guide – Index

 Vaccines and medicine

-Unless you’re coming from a country that has a risk of yellow fever, you won’t need any vaccinations to enter Thailand.
+Unless you are coming from or traveling to a country where you are at risk of contracting yellow fever, you won’t need any vaccinations to enter Thailand.

 That said, as always I recommend that you speak with your family doctor, or someone who knows your medical history and make sure that you’re covered by the most common vaccines like diphtheria/tetanus/whooping cough, polio, typhoid fever, hepatitis A and B. If one of your vaccines has expired, you can always get a booster.